madhu74/Restaurant-search/readme.txt

-Welcome To Restaurants lookup application, for this application MYSQL is used ad backend for storing the User's information.
+Welcome to Restaurants lookup application.
+For this application MYSQL is used as backend for storing the User's information.
 The data set used from the application ins from the source below.

 https://raw.githubusercontent.com/mongodb/docs-assets/primer-dataset/primer-dataset.json